 Ports, cables, peripherals: Those are the three major considerations when buying a Thunderbolt dock.

-Consider what peripherals you own, or plan to buy.
+Basically, consider what you’ll want to plug into the dock as a guide for buying one.
+We prefer devices with ports built in (such as HDMI, USB-A, and so on) as the USB-C device ecosystem is still in its infancy.
+But ask yourself some questions.
 Do you want a basic Thunderbolt dock, with just a pair of HDMI ports for connecting two displays?
 Does an SD card slot matter?
 How many USB Type A peripherals do you plan to attach?
 Do you want to use the Thunderbolt cable to charge your laptop, too?
-Some Thunderbolt hubs have two Thunderbolt ports on them: one for communicating with the laptop, and an additional one for daisy-chaining another Thunderbolt dock or, alternatively, a USB-C hub for additional, unplanned I/O needs.
-This may be overkill, or maybe not.

 There’s one more consideration: the length of the Thunderbolt cable between your laptop and the dock itself.
-You may have noticed or heard about USB-C ports wearing out on smartphones; a loose or wobbly connector on Thunderbolt docks can cause monitors to unexpectedly flicker or lose connection.
-Consider how much tension will be put on a cable given its length and intended location and save yourself the potential for frustrating troubleshooting.
-(Is it the laptop?
-The Thunderbolt cord?
-The dock itself?
-A peripheral?
-The peripheral cable?).
+You may have noticed or heard about USB-C ports wearing out on smartphones; a loose or wobbly connector on a Thunderbolt dock can cause a monitor to unexpectedly flicker or lose connection.
+Consider how much tension will be put on a cable.
+A Thunderbolt dock that’s dangling from a Thunderbolt port will stress the physical connector.
+You don’t want that!

-We’re working from the premise that you’re buying a Thunderbolt 3 dock for its unique ability to connect to two 4K monitors at 60Hz.
+We’re working from the premise that you’re buying a Thunderbolt dock for its unique ability to connect to two 4K monitors at 60Hz.
+Lower resolutions should be much easier to run successfully.
 Our first test simply connected each dock to a pair of 4K/60Hz displays, each of which could accept DisplayPort and HDMI cabling, and made sure there were no visual artifacts at 60Hz resolution.